evmcnb/quartz/content/Pearls/Pre-Operative Assessment and Care.md

 - Clopidogrel - stop 7 days prior.
 If stroke/MI in past year seek expert advice
 - DOACs - stop 24-72 hours prior to surgery depending on surgery risk
 - Warfarin - stop 5 days prior.
 If high risk of thrombosis - bridge with LMWH
-- LMWH - last dose 12 hours prior (24 hours if on treatment dose for VTE)
+- LMWH - last dose 12 hours prior (24 hours if on treatment dose for VTE).
+Restart 6-12 hours after surgery for post-op prophylaxis

 If these timings cannot be achieved due to urgent surgery seek haem advice.